dollarstorepoetry/dollarstorepoetry/README.md

 - interested in NLP, data analysis, things such as
 - familiar with python, java, c++
 - currently learning matlab, html/css/js
-- not looking to collaborate on anything cs-related at the moment, will work on a few of my own projects to build a skill base first
-    (if you're looking for a music composer or violinist for something though then hmu)
+- if you're willing to show a newbie the ropes in projects involving natural language processing, scientific computing, or data science, hmu
 - socials: email mailto:nicholasagrudzinski@gmail.com | linkedin https://www.linkedin.com/in/nicholas-a-grudzinski/ | discord @dollarstorepoetry

 <!---